Best Solar Design Software in India for 2026

 4. Arka360

 Arka360 started as a US solar proposal platform and expanded into India.
 Its proposal visual quality is high and it is used by commercial and industrial EPCs who need professional documentation for formal tenders.
 The 3D design is satellite-based and desktop-first.
 For Indian residential and field-sales teams, the lack of mobile design capability is a blocking constraint for on-site closing.
 PM Surya Ghar subsidy calculation requires manual configuration.
 ALMM compliance checking and automated BOE are not native features.
+The complete feature-by-feature comparison against Arka360 specifically is covered here.

 Strengths